-Where the ATS has outsourced the operation of key services or systems affecting the market or facility described in Exhibit E-Operations of the Marketplace to an arms-length third party, including any function associated with-the routing, trading, execution, clearing and settlement, data and co-location, provide the following information:
+Where the ATS has outsourced the operation of key services or systems affecting the market or facility described in Exhibit E - Operations of the Marketplace to an arms-length third party, including any function associated with the routing, trading, execution, clearing and settlement, data and co-location, provide the following information:

 - 1. Name and address of person or company to whom the function has been outsourced. - 2.
 A description of the nature and extent of the contractual or other agreement with the ATS and the roles and responsibilities of the arms-length party under the arrangement. - 3.
 A copy of each material contract relating to any outsourced function. - 4.
-A copy of the marketplace's policies and procedures for the selection of service providers to which key services and systems may be outsourced and for the evaluation and approval of such outsourcing arrangements that are established and maintained pursuant to paragraph 5.12(a) of National Instrument 21-101 Marketplace Operation. - A description of any conflicts of interest between the marketplace and the service provider to which key services and systems are outsourced and a copy of the policies and procedures to mitigate and manage such conflicts of interest that have been established pursuant to paragraph 5.12(b) of National Instrument 21-101 Marketplace Operation. - 6.
-A description of the measures the marketplace has taken pursuant to paragraph 5.12(f) of National Instrument 21-101 Marketplace Operation to ensure that the service provider has established, maintains and periodically tests an appropriate business continuity plan, including a disaster recovery plan.
+A copy of the marketplace"s policies and procedures for the selection of service providers to which key services and systems may be outsourced and for the evaluation and approval of such outsourcing arrangements that are established and maintained pursuant to subsection 5.12(a) of National Instrument 21-101 Marketplace Operation. - 5.
+A description of any conflicts of interest between the marketplace and the service provider to which key services and systems are outsourced and a copy of the policies and procedures to mitigate and manage such conflicts of interest that have been established pursuant to subsection 5.12(b) of National Instrument 21-101 Marketplace Operation. - 6.
+A description of the measures the marketplace has taken pursuant to subsection 5.12(f) of National Instrument 21-101 Marketplace Operation to ensure that the

-- 7. A description of the measures the marketplace has taken pursuant to paragraph 5.12(g) of National Instrument 21-101 Marketplace Operation to ensure that the service provider protects the proprietary, order, trade or any other confidential information of the participants of the marketplace. - 8.
-A copy of the marketplace's processes and procedures to regularly review the performance of a service provider under an outsourcing arrangement that are established pursuant to paragraph 5.12(h) of National Instrument 21-101 Marketplace Operation.
+- 7. A description of the measures the marketplace has taken pursuant to subsection 5.12(g) of National Instrument 21-101 Marketplace Operation to ensure that the service provider protects the proprietary, order, trade or any other confidential information of the participants of the marketplace. - 8.
+A copy of the marketplace"s processes and procedures to regularly review the performance of a service provider under an outsourcing arrangement that are established pursuant to subsection 5.12(h) of National Instrument 21-101 Marketplace Operation.